 “I remember my first real experience with the medical system when I was a teenager.
 It all started with a headache that wouldn’t go away.
-I saw doctor after doctor but no medication worked to stop this headache.
+So, I saw doctor after doctor but no medication worked to stop this headache.
 Everyone had a theory as to why I was having these headaches and I had every test you could imagine (CT Scans, MRI’s, blood work, etc).
 I didn’t understand why this was happening and it didn’t seem like anyone else did either.
 It was only when I found a doctor who took the time to understand the root causes of this headache that it was able to be treated and cured.
-This lesson has always stayed with me and I continue to search for root causes of disease with my patients, and the first step is taking the time to look at the person as a whole.
+This lesson has always stayed with me and I continue to search for root causes of disease with my patients.
+The first step is taking the time to look at the person as a whole.
 Only then can we begin to understand all the unique factors in a person’s life that have led them to where they are.”

+Dr. Horzempa’s clinical interests include a wide range of patient concerns.
+He deals with disease prevention, sleep physiology, enhancing longevity, nutrition, movement and exercise physiology.
+He also works in supplementation, herbal medicine, functional medicine, heart rate variability analysis, mind body medicine, and hormonal optimization.
 In his free time Dr. Horzempa enjoys spending time with his wife, daughter and dog.
 He enjoys living in Tucson due to the ability to spend time outdoors year round.
 He also has a passion for studying a wide variety of movement arts, from gymnastics to martial arts.